-This report is intended for the information of the Philip's Academy Charter School Board of Trustees' management and the New Jersey Department of Education.
+This report is intended for the information of the Paul Robeson Charter School for the Humanities Board of Trustees' management and the New Jersey Department of Education.
 However, this report is a matter of public record and its distribution is not limited.